dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/server-requirements-for-dbr-js-deployment.md

 [<< Back to FAQ index](index.md)

-To deploy DBR JS to the server, you need to
+To deploy DBR-JS to the server, you need to

  1. Set the MIME type for `.wasm` as `application/wasm` on your webserver.